EternalllZM/rtz-kar/docs/source/netplay_setup.rst

 There is no formula for buffer that you should follow.
 Simply raise it until a smooth 60FPS gameplay is achieved.

 .. important::

-    `Ensure you are setting up your Gecko Codes, located at the bottom of the page.`
+    :ref:`Ensure you are setting up your Gecko Codes, located at the bottom of the page.`

 Connecting NetPlay
 ------------------